Guganana/UnrealPluginCIWithGithubActions/README.md

 - Joining our private team which uses our internal version of MinimalUE build that can only be accessed by github runners (currently only inviting select individuals)
 - Creating your own MinimalUE build and hosting it privately (will be releasing a guide in the future)

+This repository already builds its code every time we make a commit - [Give it a look!](https://github.com/Guganana/UnrealPluginCIWithGithubActions/actions)

 **This is still an ongoing effort — we will be making it more widely available with time**

 ```mermaid